NCAR/ccpp-framework/doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   The ``local_name`` of a variable can be chosen freely and does not have to match the ``local_name`` in the host model.

-* All variable information (standard_name, units, dimentions) must match the specifications on the host model side, but sub-slices can be used/added in the host model.
+* All variable information (standard_name, units, dimensions) must match the specifications on the host model side, but sub-slices can be used/added in the host model.
 For example, when using the UFS Atmosphere as the host model, tendencies are split in ``GFS_typedefs.meta`` so they can be used in the necessary physics scheme: